aahamed/Experiments/NN_Experiment/README.md

 Building:
 --------
-To build run the command:
+To build, run the command:
 ```
 make all
 ```